 To pin a note, swipe right over the note, then release.
 If it's the first note that you pinned, a pinned icon appears at the top of the Notes list.
 To unpin a note, swipe right over the note again.

 Do more with Notes

-With Notes, you can scan and sign documents, create checklists, add attachments, insert photos or videos, and sketch.
+With Notes, you can draw, create checklists, scan and sign documents, and add attachments — like photos, videos, or web links.